 - Offer the best possible performer relative to audience numbers/potential ticket sales and revenues

-- Balance artists with broad appeal/entertainment value with artists with artistic value who offer something new to our community, and artists with a high rate of return relative to fee with those we budget at a loss
+- Balance artists with broad appeal with artists who offer something new to our community, and artists with a likely high rate of return relative to fee with those we budget at a loss

 - Stay alert to trends (Has world music peaked?
 Are audiences diminishing because of the quality of presentations or lack of interest in form?
 Are classical/popular hybrids the next big interest?)